-20 3.2.2 Zenith Viewing Spectrometer
+3.2.2 Zenith Viewing Spectrometer

-Absolute in-flight radiometric calibration of the zenith viewing spectrometer was also conducted during the 29 July flight.
-Direct and diffuse sky irradiance can be highly variable along a given flight line and can span clear sky to white sky conditions with single and/or multi-layered cloud layers.
+In-flight radiometric calibration of the zenith viewing spectrometer was also conducted during the 29 July flight.
+Direct and diffuse sky irradiance can be highly variable along a given flight line and can span clear-sky to white sky conditions with single and/or multi-layered cloud layers.
 In this near-polar geography and seasonal period of snow and ice melt with expansive open water, low solar illumination angles, and large energy fluxes between the surface and lower atmosphere result in dynamically changing measurement conditions over relatively short spatiotemporal scales.
 During the 29 July flight, the zenith viewing spectrometer VNIR detector integration time and SWIR1/2 detector gain settings were optimized to avoid irradiance saturation when flying above, in-between, and below cloud layers.
-Collecting zenith spectral irradiance during flight allowed for characterization of sky conditions to screen for, flight data contaminated by clouds, as well as additional measurement information to support atmospheric compensation modelling.
+Collecting zenith spectral irradiance during flight allowed for characterization of sky conditions to screen for flight data contaminated by clouds as well as additional measurement information to support atmospheric compensation modelling.
 Flying in an atmosphere with broken cloud cover presents challenging observational conditions to assess VSWIR spectrometer measurement performance because the solar irradiance light field changes quickly.
 Diffuse scattering contributions from complex cloud geometries can either increase upwelling radiance over bright, highly reflective snow and ice surfaces, or can decrease upwelling radiance from shadowing.
+Our interest in measuring solar irradiance was to identify flight line segments where we could assume clear-sky illumination conditions within the nadir viewing spectrometer's LOS.